jross365/LMStudio-Client/README.md

 ---

+### 05/25/2024

+Needed a break.

+**✅** I gutted the validation and complexity in **New-LMConfig** in favor of a single-path approach: define -**BasePath** and everything else is created under this.

+This gutting also enabled me to get rid of the **Set-LMHistoryFilePath** function, which was nothing more than a recursive directory creator.

+---

 ### 05/22/2024

 **✅** Fixed problem with fragmentation in **Invoke-LMStream**: if the line fragmented twice, the second fragment wasn't caught.